ncatlin/rgat/readme.md

 ## Latest Version

-Version 0.4 is here: [zip](https://github.com/ncatlin/rgat/raw/master/rgat-0.4.zip)/[7z](https://github.com/ncatlin/rgat/raw/master/rgat-0.4.7z) for Windows x86 and **now x86-64 targets**.
+Version 0.4.1 is here: [zip](https://github.com/ncatlin/rgat-builds/raw/master/rgat-0.4.1.zip)/[7z](https://github.com/ncatlin/rgat-builds/raw/master/rgat-0.4.1.7z) for Windows x86 and x64 targets.

-It probably doesn't make much practical different at the moment but the graph building and rendering code has been firmly logically seperated.
-This means new layouts (ie: not the sphere) are coming.

-There is also a debug logging option when starting instrumentation, to make reporting instrumentation crashes possible.
+This updated fixes some crashes, improves some code and adds a layout switcher with a prototype tree graph.
+When laid out sensibly it should provide a layout that does not require constant rescaling with large graphs.

-See the [CHANGELOG](https://github.com/ncatlin/rgat/raw/master/CHANGELOG.txt) for further details.
+See the [CHANGELOG](https://github.com/ncatlin/rgat/raw/master/CHANGELOG.txt) for version history.

-Next on the agenda: Generally improving the layout of the nodes and text.
-Possibly linux support.
+Next in 0.4.* is JSON save files and improvements to the tree graph.

 ## Download/Installation